agorapulse/grails-cdn-asset-pipeline/README.md

 grails.assets.url = "https://s3.amazonaws.com/my-bucket/assets/${appName}-${appVersion}"
 ```

-## Allowing your domain with a CORS bucket rule
+## Allowing your domain with a CORS rule

 When you create your bucket on S3, you might need to add a [CORS rule](http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) (Cross-Origin Resource Sharing).